Norwegian Wood

 For a while I attended lectures but refused to answer when they took

 the register.
-I knew it was a pointless gesture, but I felt so bad I had no
+I knew it was a pointless gesture, but I felt so bad I

 choice.
 All I managed to do was isolate myself more than ever from